extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 .. note::

-  SLX support is available from DC Fabric Automation Suite v1.1 with the following limitations:

-- IP Unnumbered option for p2p_link_range in fabric deployment is not supported.
+  IP Unnumbered option for p2p_link_range in fabric deployment is not supported for SLX.
-- EVPN is not supported in this release, therefore any workflows that end with “_evpn” are not supported when configuring SLX devices.
-- BGP peer groups is not supported.

 If you want a different set of configuration parameters or a different configuration with **unnumbered** for the IP address, you must create a new IP Fabric and then define the